thinkum/commonide/README.md

       IDL as a generalization after CORBA IDL support in GNOME ORBit;
       note support for languages other than C++ in UNO

-    - **Netscape and XUL** - under a gernalized context, support for application development wiht HTML, JavaScript, and the Browser Envrionment; NB: RDF in XUL application descriptions;  XPCOM as a _framework_ for integration, principally, of C++ software components in extension to the browser environment; XPIDL for XPCOM as a second generalization after GNOME ORBit; XUL at Nestscape -
+    - **Netscape and XUL** - under a generalized context, support for application development with HTML, JavaScript, and the Browser Environment; NB: RDF in XUL application descriptions;  XPCOM as a _framework_ for integration, principally, of C++ software components in extension to the browser environment; XPIDL for XPCOM as a second generalization after GNOME ORBit; XUL at Nestscape -